mathigon/textbooks/content/sequences/content.md

 > id: pascal-modular-2

 ::: column.grow
 Wow!
-The coloured cells always appear in triangles (except as single cells, which could be seen as triangles of size 1).
+The coloured cells always appear in [[triangles|squares|pairs]] (except for a few single cells, which could be seen as triangles of size 1).

-If we continue the pattern of cells divisible by 2, we get one that is very similar to the __Sierpinski triangle__ which you can see on the right.
+If we continue the pattern of cells divisible by 2, we get one that is very similar to the __Sierpinski triangle__ on the right.
 Shapes like this, which consist of a simple pattern that seems to continue forever while getting smaller and smaller, are called [__Fractals__](gloss:fractal).
 You will learn more about them in the future…

 ::: column.width(280)